Upcoming workshops and courses

 This is a participatory, hands-on course where you’ll have a chance to learn by doing in a collaborative, fun atmosphere.

-What you will need: a waterproof apron
+What you will need: a drop spindle, rubber gloves and an apron

 No experience necessary.

-Positive comments about my style of teaching:
+Positive comments on my style of teaching:

 “Very good – super relaxed and friendly while being full of info” – Maz